Aeroponic Farming – Process, Types, Advantages – Full Details

 Low-Pressure Aeroponics (LPA)

-• Plant roots are held above a nutritional solution reservoir or inside a channel connected to a reservoir in low-pressure aeroponic gardens.
+• Plant roots are held above a nutritional solution reservoir.
+Alternatively, they can be placed inside a channel connected to a reservoir in low-pressure aeroponic gardens.

 • A low-pressure pump delivers nutritional solution via jets or ultrasonic transducers into the reservoir, where it drips or drains.